Short Track Running: Boys and Girls

 This is an event where athletes will have to use their speed in combination with their drifting skills in order to make those tight turns around a very short track.
 This track is made up of cones that you must go around on the outside.
 All athletes will run counterclockwise for these events.
 At no time may any athletes jump or skip around the cones.

-50m Dash: 1 lap with a straight lane start (run as time trial or 4 in a final)
+40m Dash: 1 lap with a straight lane start (run as time trial or 4 in a final)

 Sprint: Count your steps for one day

 Run: Count your steps for five days, this event can be completed on it’s own or at the same time as the Team Pursuit